How to teach your child to clean ANY bedroom in 10 minutes

 Clear the bed and make it.

 No matter how atrocious the bed and floor seem, the first step is to throw EVERYTHING off the bed to the floor.
-I know, I know.
+I know, I know it does not seem to be a good idea.
 This is how the mess was created in the first place.
 But it is also an important step in cleaning the room.
 With the bed clear, it is easy to make.
 And, a made bed makes any room look cleaner, which will feel inspiring to continue the autopsy,…er, room cleaning.
+To clean the entire room at once would be a nightmare for your child, so start small.

 If you are one of these parents who demands “hospital corners,” we need to have a talk.
 The Geneva Convention strictly prohibits the use of hospital corners in bed making by children, husbands, and libertarians.
 Just get it made.